 Cargo shorts

-They usually have a bit longer inseam (at least 10″, more often 11″ or 12″), look bulkier, and include tons of pockets that are readily accessible and usable for storing essentials and other necessary items.
-These pockets don’t have purely decorative functions like some or most of the pockets of lots of models intended for casual wear.
-Actually, two of the top 4 models here are cargo shorts – #3 and #4 – Columbia Silver Ridge Cargo Shorts and KUHL Renegade Cargo Shorts respectively.
-The latter are sturdy shorts with a stylish but practical design with eight functional pockets to hold everything from keys, wallets, and ID cards to maps and papers.
+Cargo designs generally feature a slightly longer inseam, typically measuring at least 10″, but often reaching 11″ or 12″, with the exception of the REI Co-op Sahara Cargo with 9″.
+They tend to have a bulkier appearance and are characterized by numerous pockets that are easily accessible for storing essentials and other necessary items.
+Unlike many casual wear models that may have purely decorative pockets, the pockets in cargo designs are highly functional.
+Actually, three of the top 4 models here are cargo shorts – #1, #3, and #4 – KUHL Renegade Cargo Shorts, Columbia Silver Ridge Cargo Shorts, and Free Soldier Cargo respectively.
+The model by KUHL is sturdy with a stylish but practical design and nine functional pockets to hold everything from keys, wallets, and ID cards to maps and papers.

 Running shorts